PrankFriends/Infinite-Tabs/README.md

 Customization

-Replace http://xxx.com with any website URL you want to open repeatedly Modify the dialog messages to fit your specific revenge scenario Change sleep 5 to adjust how frequently tabs are opened (in seconds)
+Replace the website urls with any website URL you want to open repeatedly Modify the dialog messages to fit your specific revenge scenario Change sleep 5 to adjust how frequently tabs are opened (in seconds)